Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step1/compose1.md

 # Tasks to be done

+1. Create a folder name `config` and inside folder config make a file name `redis.conf` copy the config from this repository <a href="https://github.com/chitsanuponjate/redis-config/tree/main"> into `redis.conf`

-1. Click Execute this block of command this will create a simple nodejs server that connect to the redis database
+2. Click Execute this block of command this will create a simple nodejs server that connect to the redis database

 ```plain